dfir-iris/iris-doc-src/docs/operations/api.md

 # API
-IRIS is meant to be plug-able and be integrated with the existing environments.

-Through the REST API, one can do almost as much as it is possible to do through the web interface.
-Under the hood, the web interface is actually talking to the API.
+IRIS is designed to be flexible and can easily integrate with existing environments through its extensive REST API.
+With the REST API, you can perform almost all tasks that are possible using the web interface.
+In fact, the web interface itself communicates with the API for various operations.

-The API endpoints are reachable on the same port as the web interface, i.e 443/HTTPS by default.
+The API endpoints are accessible via the same port as the web interface by default, which is 443 using HTTPS protocol.
+This means you can seamlessly interact with IRIS through APIs and web interfaces based on your requirements.

 !!! hint
     A Python client is available [here](https://github.com/dfir-iris/iris-client) to ease the automation.